Langevin equation with potential of mean force: The case of anchored bath: Langevin equation

-For an anchored bath, the situation is different because the statistical properties of noise $E_0(t)$ generally depend on $X$.
+For an anchored bath, the situation is more complicated because the statistical properties of noise $E_0(t)$ generally depend on $X$.
 While forces $F$ and $F_0(t)$ still depend on $X$ only through $X-x_i$, the internal bath forces depend not only on coordinate differences $x_i-x_j$, but also on the positions of individual bath units $x_i$.
-In that case, the variable change $x_i'=x_i-X$ does not eliminate $X$ from the averages, so that $\langle F\rangle$ and $\langle F F_0(t)\rangle$ depend on $X$ and so does the correlation
+In that case, the variable change $x_i'=x_i-X$ does not eliminate $X$ from the averages.
+As a result, $\langle F\rangle$ and $\langle F F_0(t)\rangle$ depend on $X$ and so does the correlation

 One can reflect that dependence denoting